open-resources/physics_bank/content/public/007.Energy/Conservation of Energy/dissipative_process/dissipative_process.md

 substitutions:
   params:
     vars:
-      title: Isolated Systems
+      title: Dissipative Energy
     part1:
       ans1:
-        value: A system is isolated if its center of mass is moving with constant velocity
+        value: Dissipative processes are one where the total mechanical energy is not conserved.
         correct: true
       ans2:
-        value: A system is isolated if all of the external forces on it are balanced
+        value: If the total kinetic energy is not constant all the way through the interaction, the process is dissipative.
-        correct: true
+        correct: false
       ans3:
-        value: A system is isolated if its total momentum is constant
+        value: Coherent deformations are dissipative.
+        correct: false
+      ans4:
+        value: Incoherent deformations are dissipative
         correct: true
-      ans4:
-        value: A system is isolated if energy isn't entering or leaving the system
+      ans5:
+        value: Irreversible processes are dissipative.
-        correct: false
+        correct: true
 ---
 # {{ params.vars.title }}